 Tenant Privacy Rights and the Right to Repairs

 Every landlord must respect their tenants' right to privacy.
-Tenant privacy rights are important to understand and can help you solve some of the most common landlord-tenant disputes.
+Tenant privacy rights are important to understand.
+Knowing the ins and outs of the law can help you solve some of the most common landlord-tenant disputes.

-Because of the importance placed on tenant privacy rights, there are only a few limited circumstances where a landlord can lawfully enter your rental property.
-The specifics vary from state to state, but in general your landlord can only enter your rental property:
+Because of the importance placed on tenant privacy rights, there are only a few limited circumstances where a landlord can lawfully enter your rental property after giving proper notice The specifics vary from state to state, but in general, your landlord can only enter your rental unit if:

-- If the landlord wants to show the property to prospective renters/buyers
+- The landlord wants to show the property to prospective renters/buyers

-Typically, most states require your landlord to provide at least 24 hours notice and sometimes more before entering your premises.
-The one exception in most states is that, in the case of an emergency, your landlord may enter without advance notice.
+Typically, most state and federal laws require your landlord to provide at least 24 hours' notice and sometimes more before entering your premises.
+The one exception in most states is for emergencies.
+In those cases, your landlord may enter without advance notice.

-In almost all states, your landlord owes you a duty of "habitability," which means that the landlord must ensure that you can receive heat, water, electricity and provide you with a weatherproof, clean and structurally-sound building.
+In almost all states, your landlord owes you a duty of "habitability," which means that the landlord must ensure that you can receive heat, water, and electricity, and provide you with a weatherproof, clean, and structurally-sound building.

-repair or have you repair the problem and reimburse you or give you a reduction in rent equal to the cost of repair.
-If, however, you do not agree to do the repair, the landlord is not relieved of his or her duty and must find a way to repair the property.
+If, however, you do not agree to do the repairs, the landlord is not relieved of their duty and must find a way to repair the property within a reasonable time.

-Tenant privacy rights come with a price.
+A tenant's right to privacy comes with a price.
 In addition to your landlord's duties, you also have a duty to maintain a clean and sanitary rental property.
 If you don't maintain the rental property, you may be on the hook for the repair bill.

-It's difficult to know what to do when your landlord won't make the repairs that need to be made because the answer varies greatly state to state.
+It's difficult to know what to do when your landlord won't make the repairs that need to be made because the answer varies greatly depending on your state's laws.
 Here are some of the more common options:

 - Do the repairs yourself and deduct the costs from your next rent payment